 Violins classified as intermediate are a good compromise between student and professional instruments.
-The price range can vary from $400 to $1,000.
+Not too fancy and not too expensive, these violins can cost anywhere from $400 to $1,000.
 Intermediate violins are great for musicians who want something better than a beginner instrument, but are not quite ready to invest thousands of dollars in a professional violin.

 Buying a Violin Online vs. In-Store